16 Most Common Stainless Steel Grades [Explained]

 Nominal Composition: 11% chromium, 0.25% nickel

 Grade 409 offers decent formability and economical corrosion resistance (better than carbon steel).
-It contains low-carbon levels and a very small amount of titanium to avoid austenite formation.
+It contains low carbon levels and a very small amount of titanium to prevent austenite formation.

 This makes the steel non-hardenable when exposed to annealing temperatures and when welding.
 The addition of titanium not only stabilizes the alloy to prevent hardening during welding but also prevents the formation of chromium carbides.